Lesson pricing

 One of the key reasons face-to-face lessons are so important is since a teacher can pick up on technique issues that you just can’t see on any video lesson.
 They can help you make the smallest of adjustments that will have a massive impact on your playing.
 They know what exercises to give you to improve specific aspects of your playing, they’ll tell you what books to buy, inspirational videos to watch, music to listen to, they’ll help with things like advising on your kit set-up, tuning issues, what sticks to use, what gear to buy - they’ll be your best drumming buddy!
 And I’m yet to meet a good drum teacher who doesn’t get excited talking about all that stuff so don’t be afraid to ask – although do bear in mind they do have other students so chat about it in your own lesson time.

-Am I the right teacher for you?
+Are we the right studio for you?

-My son has been having lessons with Matt for 5 years and in the beginning it was about learning the basics and building confidence and now he is teen who plays like a beast but he continues to go because of the fun, mentoring, music appreciation he gets from Matt.
-He always feels better about the world after a session and that’s all a mum could ask for.
+“My son has been having lessons with Matt for 5 years and in the beginning it was about learning the basics and building confidence and now he is teen who plays like a beast but he continues to go because of the fun, mentoring, music appreciation he gets from Matt.
+He always feels better about the world after a session and that’s all a mum could ask for.”

 Is a bad teacher better than no teacher?